 William Stallings has made a unique contribution to understanding the broad sweep of technical developments in computer networking and computer architecture.
 He has authored 17 titles, and counting revised editions, a total of over 40 books on various aspects of these subjects.
 In over 20 years in the field, he has been a technical contributor, technical manager, and an executive with several high-technology firms.
 Currently he is an independent consultant whose clients have included computer and networking manufacturers and customers, software development firms, and leading-edge government research institutions.
 His LinkedIn Profile was one of the top 5% most viewed LinkedIn profiles for 2012.

-Ten times, he has been the recipient of the award for the Best Computer Science and Engineering Textbook of the Year from the Textbook and Academic Authors Association: Computer Security (with Lawrie Brown, 2008); Data and Computer Communications, Eighth Edition (2007); Computer Organization and Architecture, Seventh Edition (2006); Operating Systems, Fourth Edition (2002); Computer Organization and Architecture, Sixth Edition (2003); Operating Systems, Fourth Edition (2002); Computer Organization and Architecture, Fifth Edition (2000); Cryptography and Network Security, Second Edition (1999);Operating Systems, Third Edition (1998); Data and Computer Communications, Fifth Edition (1997); Computer Organization and Architecture, Fourth Edition (1996).
-In addition, he has won the TAA longevity award for consistent long-term excellence four times: Business Data Communications, Fifth Edition (2005); Computer Organization and Architecture (2002); Local and Metropolitan Area Networks (2001); and Data and Computer Communications (2000).
+Thirteen times, he has been the recipient of the award for the Best Computer Science and Engineering Textbook of the Year from the Textbook and Academic Authors Association: Computer Organization and Architecture, Ninth Edition (2013); Operating Systems, Sixth Edition (2009); Computer Security (with Lawrie Brown, 2008); Data and Computer Communications, Eighth Edition (2007); Computer Organization and Architecture, Seventh Edition (2006); Operating Systems, Fourth Edition (2002); Computer Organization and Architecture, Sixth Edition (2003); Operating Systems, Fourth Edition (2002); Computer Organization and Architecture, Fifth Edition (2000); Cryptography and Network Security, Second Edition (1999);Operating Systems, Third Edition (1998); Data and Computer Communications, Fifth Edition (1997); Computer Organization and Architecture, Fourth Edition (1996).
+In addition, he has won the TAA longevity award for consistent long-term excellence five times: Cryptography and Network Security, Fifth Edition (2011); Business Data Communications, Fifth Edition (2005); Computer Organization and Architecture (2002); Local and Metropolitan Area Networks (2001); and Data and Computer Communications (2000).

 Bill has designed and implemented both TCP/IP-based and OSI-based protocol suites on a variety of computers and operating systems, ranging from microcomputers to mainframes.
 As a consultant, he has advised government agencies, computer and software vendors, and major users on the design, selection, and use of networking software and products.